Late Late Toy Show watched by its biggest audience on record

 However, The Late Late Toy Show will have to wait until the consolidated ratings from TAM Ireland and Nielsen are calculated to see if it can officially claim its traditional number one spot in the annual list of most-watched programmes.

-A record-breaking 1.59 million viewers tuned into RTÉ One on St Patrick’s Day to watch Leo Varadkar’s emergency broadcast to the nation as the pandemic crisis unfolded.
-About 237,000 also saw the address on Virgin Media One.
+This is because a record-breaking 1.59 million viewers tuned into RTÉ One on St Patrick’s Day to watch Leo Varadkar’s emergency broadcast to the nation as the pandemic crisis unfolded.
+About 237,000 also saw the address live on Virgin Media One.

 Consolidated ratings